Blood Clotting Disorders in Children

 Blood-clotting disorders may be diagnosed in childhood.
 But they are more often found during the teen and young adult years.
 These disorders are often genetic, meaning they are inherited and present at birth.
 But there may be no symptoms for many years.

-Some of the clotting disorders are:
+Some inherited clotting disorders are:

 - Factor V Leiden.
 This inherited disorder increases the risk for deep vein thrombosis (DVT) and pulmonary embolism (PE).
 A DVT is a clot that develops deep in the body, often in the leg.
 A PE occurs when a blood clot travels through the blood system to the lungs.
 This clotting disorder also raises the risk for problems with pregnancy, such as pregnancy loss (miscarriage).
-It is the most common inherited clotting disorder.
+It's the most common inherited clotting disorder.
 It occurs most often in children whose families are from Europe.
 Many people have this disorder.
 But most never develop harmful blood clots.

 - Prothrombin gene mutation (G20210).
 This is the second most common type of clotting disorder.
 It increases the risk of the same type of conditions (DVT, PE, and pregnancy problems, including slowed fetal development and miscarriage).
 It is also most likely to occur in children with families from Europe.
 Most people with this disorder don’t develop harmful clots, such as a DVT or PE.